 - The invoice: The invoice is a document that lists the items purchased, the quantity, the price, and the total amount due.
-The invoice should be signed by the buyer and the supplier.
+The invoice should be signed by the buyer and the merchant.

-- The statement of account: The statement of account is a document that summarizes the buyer’s account with the merchant.
-It will list the amount due, the due date, and any interest charges that are due.
+- The statement of account: The statement of account is a document that summarises the buyer's account with the merchant.
+It lists the amount due, the due date, and any interest charges that are due.
 The statement of account should be reviewed by the buyer to make sure that it is accurate.

-- The payment: The buyer can pay the supplier on or before the due date via any of the agreed upon payment methods.
-Some merchants may offer early payment discounts to incentivize buyers to settle their invoices before the due date.
+- The payment: The buyer can pay the merchant on or before the due date via any of the agreed upon payment methods.
+Some merchants may offer early payment discounts to incentivise buyers to settle their invoices before the due date.
 This can be advantageous for buyers seeking to reduce their overall costs.

 Get more out of your payments with Mondu.

 How can my B2B business offer trade credit?